MichalOpoka/ecfr/cfr/title-45-Public-Welfare/subtitle-A-Department-Health-Human-Services/subchapter-D-Health-Information-Technology/part-170-Health-Information-Technology-Standards-Implementation-Specifications-Certification-Criteria-Certification-Programs-Health-Information-Technology/subpart-E-ONC-Health-IT-Certification-Program/section-170.580.md

 ##### § 170.580 ONC review of certified health IT. #####

-Link to an amendment published at 85 FR 25953, May 1, 2020.

-(a) *Direct review* - (1) *Purpose.* ONC may directly review certified health IT to determine whether it conforms to the requirements of the ONC Health IT Certification Program.
+(a) *Direct review*—(1) *Purpose.* ONC may directly review certified health IT or a health IT developer's actions or practices to determine whether either conform to the requirements of the ONC Health IT Certification Program.

-(2) *Circumstances that may trigger review* - (i) *Unsafe conditions.* ONC may initiate direct review under this section if it has a reasonable belief that certified health IT may not conform to the requirements of the Program because the certified health IT may be causing or contributing to conditions that present a serious risk to public health or safety, taking into consideration -
+(2) *Circumstances that may trigger review*—(i) *Certified health IT causing or contributing to unsafe conditions.* ONC may initiate direct review under this section if it has a reasonable belief that certified health IT may not conform to the requirements of the Program because the certified health IT may be causing or contributing to conditions that present a serious risk to public health or safety, taking into consideration—

 (A) The potential nature, severity, and extent of the suspected conditions;